 Dibond® mounting is a composite display material comprising two sheets of archival quality thin aluminium with a thermoplastic core.
 It is valued for its lightweight rigidity and clean white coating.
 Sizes up to 40” x 30” with wooden battens / 120’’ x 80’’ with aluminium sub-frame (Specific finishes on Dibond are supplied in various sizes, please contact our team).

 MDF mounting is an effective and economical way of displaying prints, available in 9mm or 12mm thickness.
 Although heavy, MDF is very rigid and the painted edges create a finished effect for mounted prints that, especially when sealed, will stand up to the toughest environments.
 Sizes up to 120’’ x 60’’ in 9mm or 12mm thick.

 Kapa® is a lightweight mounting material used for large hanging signs and displays or as a smooth and rigid substrate for framing images.
 We use Kapa® Foamboard, known for its aluminium foil surface, which adds a layer of protection for photographic paper.
 Sizes up to 120’’ x 60’’ in 5mm or 10mm thick.

 Foamex® is a solid PVC mounting material used for simple, non-archival purposes such as exhibition prints requiring a durable substrate for touring shows or public exhibitions.
-It is available in a range of thicknesses.
+This material is available in both black or white colour.
 Sizes up to 120’’ x 80’’ in 3mm or 5mm thick.

 Acrylic reverse mounting is a contemporary way to present photographic or illustration prints for interiors and exhibitions.
 The print is bonded to acrylic /Perspex® using a silicon gel and then backed with 2mm Dibond®.
 Once the acrylic has been bonded to the front of your print the refraction of light through the acrylic gives a high definition effect and deep + more